lambdaclass/cairo_native/docs/src/mlir_post.md

 Other benefits include:
 - Source code location tracking by default (each operand has a source code memory address attribute so errors directly point to the line of source code in which error occured)
-- All functions run on multiple cores by default (uses OpenMP)
+- All functions run on multiple cores by default
 - Optimizations done by other languages can be reused
 - Reuse LLVM for machine code generation